ghc/ghc/docs/users_guide/using-optimisation.rst

     so is the cost.
 See notes on the :ghc-wiki:`Trac wiki page <LateDmd>`.

 .. ghc-flag:: -fliberate-case
+    :shortdesc: Turn on the liberate-case transformation.
+Implied by :ghc-flag:`-O2`.
+    :type: dynamic
+    :reverse: -fno-liberate-case
+    :category:

     :default: off but enabled with :ghc-flag:`-O2`.